 Zinc installation is different than the installation procedure for other metals.
 For that reason, VMZINC requires the attendance in one of its VMZ Pro-zinc® training courses.
 For more information on the VMZ Pro-zinc® training courses please view the Contractor Services on this website.

-These training courses provided by Umicore Building Products help installers to understand the basic properties of zinc.
+These training courses provided by VM BUILDING SOLUTIONS help installers to understand the basic properties of zinc.
 Installers also learn zinc's limitations.
-Attendance is unconditional, but Umicore will not provide its standard product warranty unless at least one person in the installation crew has attended and received a certificate for the VMZ Pro-zinc® class.
+Attendance is unconditional, but VMZINC will not provide its standard product warranty unless at least one person in the installation crew has attended and received a certificate for the VMZ Pro-zinc® class.

 Even though zinc will form a natural protective barrier, precautions should be taken during installation to ensure that no damage, deformities, or color variations occur.
 Zinc installers should always wear gloves and long-sleeved shirts when handling the zinc.
 The acidic nature of perspiration will leave marks on the zinc surface that will heal over time but will remain visible for a while and could have an adverse effect on the appearance of the zinc immediately after installation.